noahhhhhh/Melbourne_Datathon_2017/README.md

   - What illnesses would lead to diabetes
   - What ingredient would lead to diabetes
 - I_Diabetes_Before
-  - Whether a patient had diabetes drug before 2016
+  - Whether a patient had diabetes drug before 2016 [Done]
 - Drug Association
   - Sequential Association
 - Illness Association